-- completing the 24-credit-hour McBride curriculum as stated in the Bulletin, deviating from this course of study only with permission from the Program Administration; - participating in the McBride seminars as an active and responsible member of the learning community, always completing reading and writing assignments in order to be ready to learn and teach; - engaging in the highest level of intellectual discourse in a civil and respectful manner with all members of the CSM community, even with those who hold different beliefs, values, and views of the world and the Earth; - accepting and behaving according to the rules established for the Washington Policy and Foreign Area

-- Study trips to ensure the safety of peers, maximize the educational experience of the group, and maintain CSM's high reputation; - understanding that the McBride faculty is committed to provide the best education to help students become thoughtful and responsible persons, citizens, and professionals; - upholding the highest standards of ethical conduct and the CSM Honor Code, particularly those related to academic honesty and respect for peers, instructors, and Program administrators.
+- completing the McBride curriculum as stated in the Bulletin, deviating from this course of study only with permission from the Program Administration; - participating in the McBride seminars as an active and responsible member of the learning community, always completing reading and writing assignments on time in order to be ready to learn; - engaging in the highest level of intellectual discourse in a civil and respectful manner with all members of the CSM community, particularly with those who hold different beliefs, values, and views of the world and the Earth; - accepting and behaving according to the rules established for the Washington Policy and/or international study trips to ensure the safety of peers, maximize the educational experience of the group, and maintain CSM's high reputation; - understanding that the McBride faculty are committed to provide the best education to help students become thoughtful and responsible persons, citizens, and professionals; and - upholding the highest standards of ethical conduct and the CSM Honor Code, particularly those related to academic honesty and respect for peers, instructors, and Program administrators.

-Although the educational experiences in the McBride Honors Program are rigorous and demand a high degree of dedication from the students, McBride graduates have gained positions of their choice in industry, business, government, and within non-governmental organizations more easily than others, and have been successful in winning admission to high-quality graduate, law, medicine and other professional schools.
+Although the educational experiences in the McBride Honors Program are rigorous and demand a high degree of dedication from the students, McBride graduates have gained positions of their choice in industry, business, government, and within non-governmental organizations, or in other professions more easily than others, and have been successful in winning admission to high-quality graduate, law, medicine and other professional schools.